- Discover CRC

 Comparative Costs of Electricity Generation

-The Clean Air Renewable Energy Coalition estimated in 2002 that wind power costs range from 8 cents to 10.2 cents per kilowatt hour, exceeding 2002 average actual wholesale prices of electricity in Canada by a cost premium of 1.2 to 7.8 cents per kilowatt hour depending on province.
-If costs for administration, distribution, marketing etc are added in, as well, the cost premium increases to 3.2 to 11.8 cents.
+The Clean Air Renewable Energy Coalition estimated in 2002 that wind power costs range from 8 cents to 10.2 cents per kilowatt hour, exceeding the 2002 average actual wholesale prices of electricity in Canada by a cost premium of 1.2 to 7.8 cents per kilowatt hour depending on province.
+If costs for administration, distribution, marketing, etc. are included as well, the cost premium increases to 3.2 to 11.8 cents.
 For comparison, the following table presents comparative estimates of actual wholesale prices of electricity disaggregated by province.

-The Canadian Electricity Association published a similar assessment in 2004 when it approximated wholesale costs for generating electricity in Canada using various technologies, and compared these to the current costs of producing electricity, which range from 4.7 cents per kilowatt hour in some provinces to more than 7 cents in others.
+The Canadian Electricity Association published a similar assessment in 2004, whereby it approximated wholesale costs for generating electricity in Canada using various technologies, and compared these to the current costs of producing electricity, which range from 4.7 cents per kilowatt hour in some provinces to more than 7 cents in others.
 It must be noted that these estimates are at best approximations and will vary from project to project.
-The following table presents the comparisons:
+The following table presents the comparisons.

 Approximate Wholesale Costs of Producing Electricity in New Projects*